Building Confidence and Finding Joy Through Creativity

 by Kathy Slattengren, M. Ed., Priceless Parenting (sign up for monthly parenting newsletter and receive 20+ printable charts for kids and parents)

-What creative activities do your kids like?
-When they have unscheduled time and aren’t on their digital devices or watching TV, what do they like to do?
+What creative activities do your kids enjoy?
+When they are not on their digital devices or watching TV, what do they like to do?

-Are they the artistic type who likes to draw, paint or make sculptures out blocks or rocks?
-Do they enjoy making up new dance moves or their own music?
+Are they the artistic type who likes to draw, paint or make sculptures?
+Do they enjoy making up new dance moves?
+Do they like playing an instrument or recording their own music?
 Are they drawn to acting out make believe stories or creating plays with other kids?
-Do they love being outside designing obstacle courses or challenging jumps for trying out on their skateboards?
+Do they love being outside designing obstacle courses or challenging jumps for their skateboards or bikes?
 Do they like baking or cooking?

 Part of growing up is figuring out what you like to do and what you’re good at.
 When your kids find a passion and devote time to it, they build their confidence with their accomplishments.
 Trying out various creative activities will help them discover their gifts and talents.

 Making Space For Creativity

 Creativity can’t be rushed.
 Have you ever noticed that you’ll figure out a problem or have a new idea when you are relaxing and not even thinking about it?
 Perhaps your best ideas come to you first thing in the morning or while you are showering.

 Your kids also need down time in order to tap into their creativity.
 This means time without being entertained by digital devices or other activities.
 Hanging out, daydreaming and even being bored are prerequisites for creativity!

 Your kids benefit from having idle time.
 Some kids are so accustomed to being constantly entertained that they quickly complain about being bored whenever there isn’t an activity or they are not on their digital devices.